 The AHA Food Certification Program Guides You to Best Nutrition Choices

-Last week’s National Wear Red Day’s annual movement encourages all women to take a closer look at cardiovascular risk factors.
-We hear adopt a healthy heart diet.
+Last week’s National Wear Red Day’s annual movement encouraged all women to look more closely at cardiovascular risk factors.
+We hear to adopt a healthy heart diet.
 Why?
-Because eating healthy is one of the best ways to reduce one’s chances of heart disease.
-In fact, the AHA food certification program guides you to the best nutrition choices.
+Eating healthy is one of the best ways to reduce one’s chances of heart disease.
+The AHA food certification program guides you to the best nutrition choices.

 Location: Fort Hunter Mansion, Harrisburg, PA